spapadopoulos/spapadopoulos.github.io/menu/about.md

 Prior to joining NYU, I received my M.S. in Engineering Systems & Management from Masdar Institute in Abu Dhabi, UAE (in collaboration with Massachusetts Institute of Technology).

-My diverse experience from Europe, Middle East and the US, has inspired me to further study the complex socio-technical challenges cities worldwide face.
+My diverse experience of Europe, Middle East and the US, has inspired me to further study the complex socio-technical challenges cities worldwide face.

 Find my detailed CV <a href="{{ site.url }}/assets/img/dummy.pdf">here</a>.